Impssn/Distant-Hit-Algorithm-for-LCS-/README.md

 # Optimized-LCS-Algorithm
 This finds the LCS in two given Strings in an Optimized way by Reducing Space Complexity primarily
-I) Generally in this Approach the String 1 is taken to be in row and String 2 is taken to be in column.
+I) Generally in this Approach the Characters of String 1 is taken to be in row-wise manner and Characters of String 2 is taken to be in column-wise manner.
 Both of them are kept traversing in the Order of m*n Where m=>String 1's length , n=>String 2's length.
 If there is a equal Letter(Character) found we assign '1' to the bool array initialized with 0 priorly starting this Algorithm and keep the track of which is the larger index where 2 Characters coincided